stjudecloud/docs/docs/guides/tools/rapid-rnaseq.md

 | **Technical Support** | [Contact Us](https://stjude.cloud/contact) |

 Fusion genes are important for cancer diagnosis, subtype definition and targeted therapy.
-RNASeq is useful for detecting fusion transcripts.
-Computational methods face challenges to identify fusion transcripts arising from internal tandem duplication (ITD), multiple genes, low expression or non-templated insertions.
-Here we present an end-to-end clinically validated pipeline "Rapid RNA-Seq" that detects gene fusions and ITDs from human RNA-Seq.
+RNASeq is useful for detecting fusion transcripts; however, computational methods face challenges to identify fusion transcripts due to events such as internal tandem duplication (ITD), multiple genes, low expression, or non-templated insertions.
+To address some of these challenges, St. Jude Cloud offers "Rapid RNA-Seq", an end-to-end clinically validated pipeline that detects gene fusions and ITDs from human RNA-Seq.

 ## Overview

 **Inputs**

-The input can be either of the two entries below based on whether you want to start with FastQ files or a BAM file.
+The input can be either of the two entries below, based on whether you want to start with FastQ files or a BAM file.

 | Name | Description | Example |